GREETINGS

 RECORDING

-Before specializing in mixing I was known to this small circle of producers as one of the best drum engineers and traditional recording engineers still working today.
+Before specializing in mixing I was known to a small circle of producers as one of the best drum engineers and traditional recording engineers still working today.
 For the better part of a decade I derived most of my income through basic tracking or overdub sessions, wherein I would tech the analog tape machines, tech the drums, adjust the room acoustics, mic all the sources, and record live ensembles, always with a retro-nostalgic frame of reference.
 Most of this work took place at The Legendary Diamond Mine, as it’s colloquially known, a studio which I helped to build and previously managed as Engineer-In-Charge.
 Many records from this period I not only recorded but also mixed, finishing what I started in old-school fashion, and some of these became the projects that earned my mixing reputation.

 AN ACTUAL ENGINEER

 Unlike most studio engineers I am decidedly NOT an aspiring producer.
 No, I’m here to serve producers: to help manifest their vision.
 I am fully dedicated to the craft of engineering.
-If a record producer is like a film director, then I am like the cinematographer, editor, and colorist.
+If a record producer is like a film director, then I am like the cinematographer, editor, or colorist.
 Yes, I have great taste and I know how to think and judge like a producer if you ask me to, but that’s not what drives me.
-I have engineered enough sessions for renowned producers to understand first-hand who they are and the value of their vision, and I am satisfied applying my highly-developed skills in helping them to start, finish, or refine their projects.
+I have engineered enough sessions for renowned producers to understand first-hand who they are and the value of their vision, and I am satisfied applying my highly-developed ear in helping them to start, finish, or refine their projects.
 I don’t need to become one of them when I can just be on their team instead.
 There is value in this.
 You can trust that my ambitions will not undermine yours.

 Meanwhile, my longest clients can attest that I haven’t always been a full-time mixer or recordist, since they also know me as an equipment designer, repair technician, or studio installer.
 Indeed, I am at my core a holistic audio engineer: a multi-disciplinary and integrative expert, possessing a comprehensive technical and historical understanding of the role and the business.
 I am always learning and thinking about recording, and almost always an individual worth consulting.